rockthejvm/rockthejvm-site/src/content/articles/learning-doobie-for-the-greater-good.md

 Since the `actor` table extracts many rows for every movie, we used a `GROUP BY` operation and the `array_agg` Postgres function, which creates an array from the actors' names.

 However, the array type is not SQL standard.
-So, to let Doobie map the array type to a Scala `List`, we need to import the `doobie.postgres._` and `doobie.postgres.implicits._` packages, belonging to the `doobie-postgres` library.
+So, to let doobie map the array type to a Scala `List`, we need to import the `doobie.postgres._` and `doobie.postgres.implicits._` packages, belonging to the `doobie-postgres` library.

 As we said, the array type is not standard, and the database we're using might not support arrays.
 In this case, the only solution left is to **perform the join manually, which means splitting the original query into three different queries and joining the data programmatically**: